Beagles are a special kind of dog. The only things that really matter to them are what they can smell and where their next meal is coming from.

 If you think you’ll find it difficult to say no to these cute little food monsters, then they are probably not the right breed for you!

-Beagle obesity is a serious issue and as a result, owners must be responsible in not overfeeding them, no matter how challenging this may be.
+Beagle obesity is a serious issue and as a result, owners must be responsible for not overfeeding them, no matter how challenging this may be.

 9. You lack time